nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Data Modelling/README.md

 |	January	|	441	|	159	|	77	|	152	|	53
 |	February	|	566	|	211	|	95	|	192	|	68
 |	March	|	619	|	229	|	104	|	211	|	75

+The rows for each month were split using List.Numbers function in Power Query, and rows corresponding to each product category were obtained for all months.
+A random number was assigned to each row using rand() function, and the 5,944 rows were were sorted by month and then by the random number.
+The sorting process was repeated until a satisfactory level of randomness was observed.
+The product column was then pasted to the Enquiry Master sheet, with one enquiry ID mapped to one product category.